iluvjava/Maths/AMATH 581/Shooting Method.md

 And then we tweak them so that:
 1. The boundary at the other side satisfied some conditions.
-2. Other features of solution satisify the solution we want in the end.
+2. Other features of solution satisfy the solution we want in the end.

 Here are some features of the shooting method:
 1. It combines the root finding approach with an IVP solver.
 2. It's not just restricted to the bisection search method (beta stepping), other root finding algorithm can be substituted into the routine for optimizing the roots.
-3. The method converges with the expected order of accuracy will mean thta the rersulted approximation is close to the true solution we want.
+3. The method converges with the expected order of accuracy will mean thta the resulted approximation is close to the true solution we want.